cucumber/docs/content/docs/cucumber/step-definitions.md

 # Expressions

 A step definition's *expression* can either be a [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) or a [Cucumber Expression](/docs/cucumber/cucumber-expressions).
+The examples in this section use Cucumber Expressions.
 If you prefer to use Regular Expressions, each *capture group* from the match will be passed as arguments to the step definition's {{% stepdef-body %}}.

 {{% block "java" %}}
 ```java